Submarine warfare

 Submarine warfare is one of the four divisions of underwater warfare, the others being anti-submarine warfare, mine warfare and mine countermeasures.

 Submarine warfare consists primarily of diesel and nuclear submarines using torpedoes, missiles or nuclear weapons, as well as advanced sensing equipment, to attack other submarines, ships, or land targets.
 Submarines may also be used for reconnaissance and landing of special forces as well as deterrence.
 In some navies they may be used for task force screening.
 The effectiveness of submarine warfare partly depends on the anti-submarine warfare carried out in response.

-American Revolution
+American Revolutionary War

-The first attack by a submarine occurred on September 8, 1776, by the American submarine Turtle in an unsuccessful attack on the British warship Eagle.
+The first attack by a submarine allegedly occurred on September 8, 1776, by the American submersible Turtle in an unsuccessful attack on the British ship of the line HMS Eagle.